AceIDE/editor/readme.txt

 * Fixed broken zipping functionality (see github issue #2)

 = 2.5.2 =
-* Fixed AceIDE editor main class error on older versions of PHP for unknown shorthand array syntax
+* Fixed AceIDE editor main class error on older versions of PHP for unknown shorthand array syntax - Thanks to X-Raym

 = 2.5.1 =
 * Fixed dialog issues with Z order of find, settings and git dialogs